piceaTech/node-gitlab-2-github/README.md

 #### github.recreateRepo

 If true (default is false), we will try to delete the destination github repository if present, and (re)create it.
+The github token must be granted `delete_repo` scope.

 This is useful when debugging this tool or a specific migration.
 You will always be prompted for confirmation.

 ### s3 (optional)